 Vaccination Second Dose Information

 If you received your first dose at one of the Waco-McLennan County Public Health District Vaccine Clinics, you will be contacted to receive your second dose from there as well.
-You do not need to get back on the waitlist.

 Please continue to check your email and answer your phone if the caller is a '750' number.

 People who receive the Pfizer-BioNTech vaccine should get their second dose 21 days after the first ones.
 A follow-up Moderna vaccine should be administered 28 days after the initial dose.

 According to the Centers for Disease Control and Prevention, there is a four-day window when the second dose is considered valid, if someone were to get the vaccine early.

 The second dose of the Pfizer-BioNTech is still valid on day 17 after the first injection, and the second dose of the Moderna vaccine is still valid on day 24 after the first injection.